Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

-\textbf{Medical Image Registration.} Recent advances in deep learning (DL) for medical image registration have been heavily CNN-based methods.
-The VoxelMorph framework \citep{balakrishnan2019tmi} was a major breakthrough, enabling fast deformable registration using CNNs to learn deformation fields in unsupervised manner.
-It was further extended with probabilistic modeling with stationary velocity fields (SVFs) \citep{dalca2019unsupervised}, diffeomorphic networks in LapIRN approach \citep{mok2020large}, and methods ensuring symmetry and topology preservation \citep{mok2020fast,greer2021icon,tian2023gradicon}.
-The rapid development of vision transformers introduced several strong approaches for DIR that utilized the ability of transformers to extract more complex spatial patterns from data that resulted in better registration quality \citep{chen2022transmorph}.
-Beyond CNNs and transformers, \citep{meng2024correlation} developed a pure-MLP method, achieving top results on some datasets.
+Recent advances in deep learning (DL) for medical image registration have been heavily CNN-based methods.
+The VoxelMorph framework \citep{balakrishnan2019tmi} was a major breakthrough, enabling fast deformable registration using CNNs to learn deformation fields in an unsupervised manner.
+It was further extended with probabilistic modeling with stationary velocity fields (SVFs) \citep{dalca2019unsupervised}, the diffeomorphic networks in LapIRN approach \citep{mok2020large}, and methods ensuring symmetry and topology preservation \citep{mok2020fast,greer2021icon,tian2023gradicon}.
+Vision transformer-based methods further advanced DIR by capturing richer spatial dependencies, as demonstrated by TransMorph~\citep{chen2022transmorph} and, more recently, CTCF, which uses a three-level coarse-to-fine Swin Transformer cascade \citep{pasenko2026ctcf}.
+Beyond CNNs and transformers, the authors of \citep{meng2024correlation} developed a pure-MLP method, achieving top results on some datasets.

 While CNN-based medical image registration has advanced significantly, key limitations persist.
-First, even when trained on large datasets, these image-to-image models remain vulnerable to domain shifts \citep{jena2024deep} - a problem often addressed through even larger datasets \citep{uniGradIcon}.
+First, even when trained on large datasets, these image-to-image models remain vulnerable to domain shifts \citep{jena2024deep}---a problem often addressed through even larger datasets \citep{uniGradIcon}.
 Second, while segmentation labels enhance performance in brain MRI \citep{jena2024deep}, these methods underperform on unlabeled data (e.g., DIR-Lab lung CT \citep{castillo2009framework}), trailing classical \citep{vishnevskiy2016isotropic} and INR-based \citep{vanharten2023robust} approaches.
-Finally, the CNNs and ViT by design typically cannot infer on several times higher or lower resolution wihout retraining, a limitation partially resolved by resolution-robust neural operators \citep{drozdov2024fnoreg} at the cost of slightly reduced accuracy.
+Finally, the CNNs and ViT by design typically cannot infer on several times higher or lower resolution without retraining, a limitation partially resolved by resolution-robust neural operators \citep{drozdov2024fnoreg} at the cost of slightly reduced~accuracy.

+To the best of our knowledge, there is no established universal SOTA method for medical image registration as a whole.
+While a few recent foundation-style approaches aim to build general-purpose DIR models \citep{uniGradIcon}, state-of-the-art performance is still defined on a per-dataset basis—for example, the leading results on DIR-Lab \citep{vishnevskiy2016isotropic}, OASIS \citep{chen2022transmorph,jena2024deep}, and ACDC \citep{meng2024correlation}.